owenvoke/rugby-schedule/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Buy us a tree][ico-treeware-gifting]][link-treeware-gifting]

-**Rugby Schedule** is a command-line tool that keeps you up to date with rugby cup schedules.
+**Rugby Schedule** is a command-line tool that keeps you up to date with rugby tournament schedules.

 ## Install